LuisGC/blog/content/blog/2019/02/fosdem-2019-saturday.md

 featuredpath = "Bradley M. Kuhn and Karen Sandler from Software Freedom Conservancy"
 +++

-It has been a week since I returned from another intense and though-provoking weekend in Brussels, although it still feels like it was just yesterday.
+It has been a week since I returned from another intense and thought-provoking weekend in Brussels, although it still feels like it was just yesterday.
 This year, apart from attending **FOSDEM** (as I intend to do every year) I took a very early flight on Friday to visit new (for me) places in the city.
 In just one day I visited the [**European Parliament Hemicycle**](http://www.europarl.europa.eu/visiting/en/brussels/briefing-hemicycle-visits), the [**House of European History**](http://www.europarl.europa.eu/visiting/en/brussels/house-of-european-history), the [**Parlamentarium**](http://www.europarl.europa.eu/visiting/en/brussels/parlamentarium) and the [**Museum of Natural Sciences**](https://www.naturalsciences.be/).
 My most productive Friday in months, for sure.

 {{< image classes="image lateral" src="https://farm8.staticflickr.com/7882/47000679932_093974eef9_o.png" title="FOSDEM 2019 poster" >}}